Phillip-England/philthy.blog/static/docs/content.md

 In this way, we can relate.
 We are both doing what we feel is right.
 Our motivations are our common ground.

-Your prayers are welcome.
+Your prayers are welcomed.
 If I am wrong, I would like to know.
 If the Christian faith is true, I would like to be educated by God.
 I am not resistant to believing in Christianity.
-In fact, I want to believe in Christianity.
+In fact, I *want* to believe in Christianity.
 I just simply don't.

 The path I am taking is not an easy decision.
 This is difficult for me.
 I've spent a year contemplating the direction I will take in my life.
 I've found time and time again the true source of my faith is fear.
 I am afraid to leave the faith.
 I am afraid to say something.
 I am afraid of being punished.
 And it takes great bravery to face these fears.